-The statute and regulations require that a TMDL include a margin of safety (MOS) to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA $\S303(d)(1)(C)$ , 40 C.F.R. $\S130.7(c)(1)$ ).
+The statute and regulations require that a TMDL include a margin of safety (MOS) to account for any lack of knowledge concerning the relationship between load and wasteload allocations and water quality (CWA §303(d)(1)(C), 40 C.F.R. §130.7(c)(1)).
 EPA's 1991 TMDL Guidance explains that the MOS may be implicit, i.e., incorporated into the TMDL through conservative assumptions in the analysis, or explicit, i.e., expressed in the TMDL as loadings set aside for the MOS.
 If the MOS is implicit, the conservative assumptions in the analysis that account for the MOS must be described.
 If the MOS is explicit, the loading set aside for the MOS must be identified.

-The SFBRW bacteria (E. coli) TMDLs incorporated an explicit Margin of Safety (MOS).
-The explicit MOS was applied by reserving approximately 10% of the total loading capacity, and then allocating the remaining loads to point (WLA), nonpoint sources and future growth (Table 5 of this Decision Document).
-The use of the LDC approach minimized variability associated with the development of the SFBRW TMDLs because the calculation of the loading capacity was a function of flow multiplied by the target value.
-The MOS was set at 10% to account for uncertainty due to field sampling error, basing assumptions on water quality monitoring with low sample sizes, and imperfect WQT.
+The LSCW bacteria (E. coli) TMDLs incorporated an explicit Margin of Safety (MOS).
+The explicit MOS was applied by reserving approximately 10% of the total loading capacity, and then allocating the remaining loads to point (WLA), nonpoint sources and future growth (Table 6 of this Decision Document).
+The use of the LDC approach minimized variability associated with the development of the LSCW TMDLs because the calculation of the loading capacity was a function of flow multiplied by the target value.
+The MOS was set at 10% to account for uncertainty due to field sampling error, basing assumptions on water quality monitoring with low sample sizes, and an imperfect WQS.
 A 10% MOS was considered appropriate, because the target values used in this TMDL had a firm technical basis and the estimated flows are believed to be relatively accurate because they were estimated based on a USGS gage located just outside of the watershed.

-The MOS for the SFBRW bacteria TMDLs also incorporated certain conservative assumptions in the calculation of the TMDLs.
-No rate of decay, or die-off rate of pathogen species, was used in the SFBRW bacteria TMDL calculations or in the creation of load duration curves for E. cali.
+The MOS for the LSCW bacteria TMDLs also incorporated certain conservative assumptions in the calculation of the TMDLs.
+No rate of decay, or die-off rate of pathogen species, was used in the LSCW bacteria TMDL calculations or in the creation of load duration curves for E. coli.
 Bacteria have a limited capability of surviving outside their hosts, and normally a rate of decay would be incorporated.
+IDEM determined that it was more conservative to use the WQS (235 cfu/100 mL) and not to apply a rate of decay, which could result in a loading capacity greater than the WQS.